Earl W. Bascom: Cowboy career

 Bascom has been inducted into several rodeo, cowboy and sports Halls of Fame in Canada and the United States.
 He received international publicity for his rodeo equipment inventions and designs.
 Earl's brothers – Raymond "Tommy" Bascom, Melvin "High Pockets" Bascom and Weldon "Preacher" Bascom, along with their father John W. Bascom – were also professional rodeo cowboys and Hall of Fame inductees.
 Rodeoing financed Earl Bascom's college education at Brigham Young University where he was given the title of "Rodeo's First Collegiate Cowboy" and from which institution he graduated in 1940.

 Bascom has been honored as the "Father of Modern Rodeo" and known as "rodeo's greatest innovator and inventor."
 He is known in rodeo history for designing and making rodeo's modern bucking chute in 1916 and modified in 1919.
 He also made rodeo's first hornless bronc saddle in 1922 and rodeo's first one-hand bareback rigging in 1924, for which he has been called the "Father of the Modern-day Bareback Rigging" and the "Father of Rodeo Bareback Riding."
 In 1926, he designed and made the modern rodeo riding chaps, and then in 1928, a rodeo exerciser made of spring steel.

-Bascom has been recognized by rodeo associations around the world for his rodeo inventions.
+Bascom was recognized by rodeo associations around the world for his rodeo inventions.

 During his college years, Earl and his brother Weldon produced the first rodeos in Columbia, Mississippi, in 1935, 1936, and 1937 while working for Sam Hickman's B Bar H Ranch near Arm, Mississippi.
-This first rodeo in Columbia is known in cowboy history as the first rodeo held outdoors at night under electric lights.
+This first rodeo in Columbia is known in cowboy history as one of the first rodeos held outdoors at night under electric lights.
 In March 2019 as part of the 200th year celebration of Columbia's birth, an official Mississippi State Historical Marker was erected and dedicated, honoring the "Birthplace of Mississippi Rodeo."

 In 1936, under the direction of Earl Bascom, using his designs, a new rodeo arena was built which was the first permanent rodeo arena constructed in Mississippi.